 Once upon a time, in the lush rainforests of South America, there lived four wise and caring friends: Miro the capuchin monkey, Tiago the toucan, Sonia the sloth, and Javier the jaguar.
 They lived together in harmony, learning from one another and sharing their wisdom.

-The next day, Miro collected extra fruits, Tiago gathered more berries, Sonia found additional tender leaves, and Javier caught an extra fish.
-They stored the food, ready to share with any traveler in need.
+One day, Miro suggested, “Let’s prepare extra food tomorrow, in case a hungry traveler comes to our rainforest.”
+His friends agreed, recognizing the importance of being ready to help others.
+So the next day, each friend contributed what they could: Miro collected extra fruits, Tiago gathered more berries, Sonia found additional tender leaves, and Javier caught an extra fish.
+They stored this bounty carefully, ready to share with any traveler in need.

 He told them about his encounter with a troop of monkeys in a nearby region of the jungle.
 The monkeys were in distress, as their leader had fallen ill, and they couldn’t understand why.
 The traveler, who had learned to interpret animal languages, discovered that the leader had eaten a poisonous fruit.
 He guided the monkeys to a special herb that cured their leader.